|

 When

-forestry, you can receive various
+you conserve your forestland from development, you can receive various

-tax benefits and financial assistance.
+tax benefits and financial assistance for some forestry activities.

 What